 Where Do Shell Dweller Cichlids Prefer to Live in the Aquarium?

-Lake Tanganyika, the cichlid’s wild habitat, is an unforgiving expanse of open water for small fish.
-To adapt to this environment, cichlids are brave and aggressive.
-In the wild, cichlids have been known to approach divers and get in their faces, even nipping, as a display of intimidation and aggression.
-In captivity, the cichlid is just as aggressive and may nip its owner, though it’s unlikely to do much damage as such a small fish.
+Lake Tanganyika, the Cichlid’s wild habitat, is an unforgiving expanse of open water for small fish.
+To adapt to this environment, Cichlids are brave and aggressive.
+In the wild, they have been known to approach divers and get in their faces, even nipping, as a display of intimidation and aggression.
+In captivity, the Cichlid is just as aggressive and may nip its owner, though it’s unlikely to do much damage as a small fish.

 Top 3 Benefits of Having Tank Mates for Shell Dweller Cichlids in Your Aquarium